stastnypremysl/lsql-csv/README.md

     mythtv:audio,cdrom,tty,video,
     news:news,

-This will cat all groups in one line delimeted by ",".
+It group all non-default groups of an user to one line and concatenate it delimited by ",".

 How can we add default groups too?